 Candidates' scores from all interviews and the pre-selection written exercise will be combined and the candidates placed in rank order.
 The successful candidates will be those who attain the highest ranked scores overall.

 The highest ranked candidates will be offered a place on the programme and a training contract with a particular "Home" Trust consistent with any stated "strong preferences".
 Currently training contracts are similar irrespective of the Home Trust and all candidates will be enrolled at both universities.
 Trainees based in Lincolnshire Partnership Foundation NHS Trust will be registered for the degree of DClinPsy with the University of Lincoln and undertake their foundation placement in Lincolnshire.
-Trainees based in Derbyshire Healthcare NHS Foundation Trust or Nottingham Healthcare NHS Foundation Trust will be registered with Nottingham University and undertake their foundation placements in Derbyshire or Nottinghamshire.
+Trainees employed by Nottinghamshire Healthcare NHS Foundation Trust will be registered with the University of Nottingham and will undertake their foundation placement in Nottinghamshire.
+Trainees employed by Derbyshire Healthcare NHS Foundation Trust may be registered with either University but will normally undertake their foundation placements in Derbyshire.

 In a situation where there are more expressed "strong preferences" for one of the geographical areas than there are training contracts available, the highest ranked candidates will have their preferences met first and other candidates will be allocated to the remaining geographical area.
 Thus, although a candidate's preferences will be taken into account, all applicants must be willing to be based in any one of the three NHS partner trusts, to undertake placements in the geographical area covered by the trust and to be registered with either university.
 If you decline the NHS Home Trust you are offered, you will be declining your position on the programme.